 carry on this tradition by brewing their own beer on-site.
 In this age of the mass brewer, it is sometimes nice to taste a unique beer sold no-where else.

 Such sentiments are encouraging more Prague pubs also to add micro-breweries to complement their existing beers.
 This is a trend we see increasing in the future.

 Of even more significance perhaps, recent developments in technology have driven the introduction of tank beer (tankove pivo) into several Prague pubs and restaurants.
-Instead of beer delivered in barrels, it is transported either pasteurised or unpasteurised from the brewery to the pub by tanker lorry/truck.
+Instead of beer delivered in barrels, it is transported pasteurised or unpasteurised from the brewery to the pub by tanker lorry.
 At the pub, the beer is fed via a large pipe into a huge stainless steel tank in the cellar, in the manner a fuel tanker delivers.

 The tank is lined with a water and airtight polypropylene bag, sealing the beer in.

 hen a customer orders a beer, it is piped from the tank straight to the beer pump.